byjg/php-rest-reference-architecture/docs/reference/code-generator.md

 Example output:
 ```
-Processing Repository for table users...
+Processing Repository for table project...
-File saved in src/Repository/UsersRepository.php
+File saved in src/Repository/ProjectRepository.php
-Added use statement for UsersRepository to 04-repositories.php
+Added use statement for ProjectRepository to 04-repositories.php
-Added DI binding for UsersRepository to 04-repositories.php
+Added DI binding for ProjectRepository to 04-repositories.php
 ```

 ## Important Notes